Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 The Archdeacon will guide the parish through the process in four stages:

-The Archdeacon will make contact/meet with church officers, and visit the PCC to explain the process and advise on the preparation of a Parish Profile.
-The PCC elects representatives at a ‘section 11 Meeting’ or equivalent; sometimes, but not always, churchwardens are chosen.
+The Archdeacon will make contact, meet with church officers, and visit the PCC to explain the process and advise on the preparation of a Parish Profile.
+The PCC elects representatives at a ‘section 11 meeting’ or equivalent; sometimes, but not always, churchwardens are chosen.
+A parish profile will need to be created and this template will help to guide you through the process.

 Exploration